HomeGuidesReferenceLearn

 Setup entry point

-Use the expo-router/entry file in the package.json.
-The initial client file is app/_layout.js.
+as its value in the package.json.
+The initial client file is app/_layout.tsx.

 {